cdt15/lingam/docs/tutorial/var.rst

 Due to the acyclicity assumption of contemporaneous causal relations, the coefficient matrix $B_0$ can be permuted to be strictly lower-triangular by a simultaneous row and column permutation.
 The error variables $e_i (t)$ ( $i=1, ..., p$, $t=1,...,T$ ) are independent due to the assumption of no hidden common causes.

-Then, mathematically, the model for observed variable vector $x$ is written as
+Then, mathematically, the model for observed variable vector $x(t)$ is written as

 $$ x(t) = \\sum_{ \\tau = 0}^k B_{ \\tau } (t - \\tau ) + e(t).$$